cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### Darko Lukić [Moderator] 12/22/2020 16:04:11
 `@Wesztman` Does something like this work for you? [https://techcommunity.microsoft.com/t5/windows-dev-appconsult/running-wsl-gui-apps-on-windows-10/ba-p/1493242](https://techcommunity.microsoft.com/t5/windows-dev-appconsult/running-wsl-gui-apps-on-windows-10/ba-p/1493242)

-##### Wesztman 12/22/2020 16:13:05
-Maybe that together with this [https://cyberbotics.com/doc/guide/running-extern-robot-controllers?tab-language=python&tab-os=linux](https://cyberbotics.com/doc/guide/running-extern-robot-controllers?tab-language=python&tab-os=linux) would be able to handle it? 🤔  Someone with VSCode extension knowledge should come and write an extension which connects to a remote Webots GUI window and gives you the play, pause, reset buttons directly in VSCode on the WSL side 😉

-Maybe I can do it directly with extern controller 🤔  since I have direct access to my WSL root folder in windows I could make a webots project folder there and open the world file in windows while running the program in WSL

-##### Darko Lukić [Moderator] 12/22/2020 16:21:17
 In some cases, it is possible to run controller independent from Webots (external controller), but you need to be able to share files and memory.
 However, I am not sure whether it is possible to do that with WSL

-##### Wesztman 12/22/2020 16:22:03
-l'll try it out and report back if I can get it to work 😉

-##### Darko Lukić [Moderator] 12/22/2020 16:22:41
-It would be a great contribution!
-You can use the supervisor controller for that

 ##### Master.L 12/22/2020 16:54:32
 I would like to implement delta robot simulation with webots.
 How can I make a delta robot model?
 Do you have any examples of delta robots?